jzaager/admin-dashboard/README.md

 Most effort was put into creating the grid layout on desktop, but I did include a few media queries for extra practice in creating responsive designs.

-**In the future, I would tackle this project by initially arranging the mobile design, then adjusting for larger screen sizes**
+**In the future, I would tackle this project by initially arranging the mobile design, then adjusting for larger screen sizes.**